daniel-mersch/udacity-devops-2/README.md

 ## Enhancements

 For the future we should update the application to a current python version.
-The used version 3.5 is no longer supported by Azure Webapp.
+The used version 3.5 is no longer supported by Azure Webapp, therefore we need to update the requirements.

 ### Python error